Pork Recipes Slow Cooker

 • If you prefer the stew to be thicker, either mash some of the potatoes or add the cornstarch mix.

-• Mix cornstarch and water in a small bowl until fully combined.
+• Mix cornstarch and water in a small bowl until thoroughly combined.
 Add the mixture to the pot during the last 30 minutes of cooking.

 • Garnish with chopped parsley and serve.